box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegments.md

 - shieldInformationBarrierSegmentId `string`
   - The ID of the shield information barrier segment.
   - Used as `shield_information_barrier_segment_id` in path `path` of the API call
+- headers `DeleteShieldInformationBarrierSegmentByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+Empty body in response

 ## List shield information barrier segments